MxpleSticks/Bee-Swarm-Smart-Notification/README.md

 - The GUI will open, allowing you to configure webhooks, events, items, and settings.

 ## Features
-- **Real-time OCR Detection**: Monitors the screen for specific game events and item drops using Tesseract OCR.
+- **Real-time OCR Detection**: Monitors a specific screen region for game events and item drops using Tesseract OCR.
 - **Discord Webhook Integration**: Sends notifications for detected events and items to specified Discord channels.
 - **Customizable Notifications**: Supports different notification modes for items (Off, Silent, Notify).
 - **Event Monitoring**: Detects key in-game events like Puffshroom spawns, Meteor Showers, and more.